GandhiCloudLab/websphere/02-more-installation-full/readme.md

 ### 3.1.
 Create Install folder

-Create a install folder like this.
+Create a install folder using this command.

 ```
 mkdir -p /root/install1/